arskom/spyne/doc/source/pages/serializers.rst

 The :class:`Any` type is a serializer used to transmit unstructured XML data.
-Any types are very useful for handling dynamic data, and provide a very Pythonic way for passing data using soaplib.
+Any types are very useful for handling dynamic data, and provide a very Pythonic way for passing data using soaplib.core.
 The Any serializer does not perform any useful task because the data passed in and returned are Element objects.
 The Any type's main purpose is to declare its presence in the WSDL.